Changelog

 Improved asset discovery and navigation

-This is a big release that introduces numerous important bug fixes and improvements to asset navigation in VSCode.
-Even though there should be no breaking changes, I recommend creating a backup of your existing projects as there were some changes in the way sourcemaps are saved.
+This is a major release that introduces numerous important bug fixes and improvements to asset navigation in VSCode.
+Although there should be no breaking changes, I recommend creating a backup of your existing projects as there were some changes in how sourcemaps are saved.

 $ cp -R ~/jxscout ~/jxscoutbak$ cp -R ~/.jxscout ~/.jxscoutbak

-⚠️ This release was only tested on macOS yet.
+⚠️ This release has only been tested on macOS.
 If you are on a different OS, please let me know if you encounter any issues.

 Webpack Chunk Discovery